 - Business trips are forbidden till at least 31.7.

 - If you have any further questions or messages, contact firstname.lastname@example.org.
 The messages are read by representatives from study and staff matters, security issues, events and the Rector’s office.

 If conferences, courses etc are cancelled or rescheduled due to the coronavirus epidemic, the scholarship's validity is extended.
 It is not allowed to travel on Foundation-funded trips at the moment.

 Contact the Scholarship Liaison Officer (email@example.com) if your planned event is rescheduled, or if you have any other questions.

-Hygiene and prevention
+General hygiene and prevention measures

 Links to further information: